xd009642/xd009642.github.io/_posts/2025-05-08-Tarpaulins-Week-of-Speed.markdown

 # How to Find Bad Code (Flamegraphs)

-Now that parts all well and good, a massive win.
+Now that part is all well and good, a massive win.
 Pat on the back and go home.
 But how did I find where to fix my dumb mistake?
 The relevant part of the parsing code is probably only 500 lines or so.
 I guess I could have read it or sprinkled some print statements around.
 But this is serious work so I aim to be a smidgen scientific.
 And in enter flamegraphs.

-Just add the following to Tarpaulin's Cargo.tom so I can actually get function names instead of addresses and install the local version:
+Just add the following to Tarpaulin's Cargo.toml so I can get function names instead of addresses and install the local version:

 ```toml